k-nuth/ci-utils/README.md

-# bitprim-ci-utils
+# Knuth ci-utils

-Set of functions used in bitprim's continuous integration.
+Set of functions used in Knuth's continuous integration.

 # Requirements